Ascentis funding information and advice for FE and skills providers

 For those learners who have not yet achieved GCSE English and maths grades 4 to 9, it is a condition of funding that the young person continues to study them up to achieving them at these grades.
 For some learners, Functional Skills qualifications in English and maths may be more appropriate.

-The funding for young people on study programmes and T levels is allocated to providers on the basis of their learner numbers on a lagged basis and the characteristics of their learners and programmes, so additional funding is available for high cost and value subjects such as engineering and construction, for learners on level 3 programmes who have not yet achieved at least a grade 4 in GCSE English or maths, for learning support including for learners with high needs, and for financial support for learners.
+The funding for young people on study programmes and T levels is allocated to providers on the basis of their learner numbers on a lagged basis and the characteristics of their learners and programmes, so additional funding is available for high cost and value subjects such as engineering and construction, for learners on study programmes and T levels who have not yet achieved at least a grade 4 in GCSE English or maths, for disadvantaged learners, for learning support including for learners with high needs, and for financial support for learners.

-Ascentis’ short online qualification offer to young people includes courses which can be used for induction, to enrich their study programme and provide useful life skills, e.g. Ascentis Level 1 Award in Mental Health and Well-being.
+Ascentis’ Short Online Qualification (SOQ) offer to young people includes courses which can be used for induction, to enrich their study programme and provide useful life skills, e.g. Ascentis Level 1 Award in Mental Health and Well-being.

 The latest rules and guidance for using 16 to 19 formula funding allocated by ESFA can be found on 16-19 education: funding guidance.

-The funding rates and the formula used in the funding arrangements for 16 to 19 year olds can be found at Funding guidance for young people 2023 to 2024: funding rates and formula.
+The funding rates and the formula used in the funding arrangements for 16 to 19 year-olds can be found at Funding guidance for young people 2024 to 2025: funding rates and formula.

-Funding for adult learners – the Adult Education Budget
+Funding for adult learners from 2024 to 2025 – the Adult Skills Fund

-The Adult Education Budget (AEB) funds education and training for learners aged 19 years and over.
-The AEB is managed by the Education and Skills Funding Agency (ESFA) outside of devolved areas, and by Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) in devolved areas (for learners resident in these areas).
+For 2024 to 2025, as part of the reforms of the further education funding and accountability system, the Adult Education Budget (AEB) has now become the Adult Skills Fund (ASF).
+The ASF is managed by the Education and Skills Funding Agency (ESFA) outside of devolved areas, and by Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) in devolved areas (for learners resident in these areas).

-The AEB funds a wide range of learning aims and programmes for adults, including nationally recognised qualifications, as well as quality assured non-qualification activities.
-The range extends to skills provision for the unemployed, workplace learning, traineeships, community learning and independent living skills.
-It also funds learning support for adults with learning difficulties and/or disabilities and discretionary learner support for adults facing financial difficulties.
+It funds a wide range of learning aims and programmes for adults, including nationally recognised qualifications, as well as quality assured non-qualification activities.
+The range extends to skills provision for the unemployed, workplace learning, pre-apprenticeships, community learning and independent living skills.

 Adults who have not yet achieved GCSE English and maths at grade 4, and those who are assessed at below level 1 in Essential Digital Skills, are also entitled to study these subjects, including approved stepping stone learning aims and units, without having to pay tuition fees.
-Unemployed learners of all ages as well as employed adults on low wages (
+Unemployed learners of all ages as well as employed adults on low earnings (less than £25,000 annual gross earnings for 2024 to 2025 for ESFA funded adults) who cannot contribute towards the cost of co-funding fees, are also fully funded.
+The low earnings threshold is higher than the ESFA rate in several combined authorities.

 Adults with learning difficulties and/or disabilities are also entitled to learning support funding to help them complete their learning programmes.
 This is funded at a fixed rate of £150 per month for each month the support is provided.
 Should support costs more than £150 in a month, this can also be claimed as excess learning support from the ESFA or devolved authority.

-Adult education budget (AEB) funding rules 2023 to 2024 sets out the rules that apply to ESFA funded AEB for the 2023 to 2024 funding year.
+Adult Skills Fund (ASF): Funding Rules for 2024 to 2025 sets out the rules that apply to ESFA funded ASF for the 2024 to 2025 funding year.

-AEB funding for qualifications or learning aims is determined by the ‘single activity matrix’ which measures their funding value in guided learning or total qualification hours and the programme weighting for the qualification, e.g. Ascentis entry level 3 award in Essential Digital Skills at £300 for 50 hours.
+Previously, AEB funding for qualifications or learning aims was determined by the ‘single activity matrix’ which measured their funding value in guided learning or total qualification hours and the programme weighting for the qualification, e.g. Ascentis entry level 3 award in Essential Digital Skills at £300 for 50 hours.
+Different learning aims had different programme weightings that reflected the hourly costs of delivery of the aim, with subject areas such as catering, engineering and construction getting the higher weightings.

 Figure 2 AEB Single Activity Matrix for 2023 to 2024 funding year